jenwin/Bugs-Gems/README.md

-# Bugs and Gems
+# Bugs & Gems

 ## Description
-Bugs and Gems is a retro-style game where you control a character using arrow keys, dodging bugs and collecting items.
+Bugs & Gems is a retro-style game where you control a character using arrow keys, dodging bugs and collecting items.
 The goal is to score as many points as possible by reaching the water, collecting gems, and avoiding collisions.
 You have 3 hearts, and the game ends when you lose them all.

 ## Interactive Gameplay
 - **Goal:** Score as many points as possible!